strategineer/personal-website/content/books/9781939979957/index.md

 title: Your Best Game Ever
 ---

-The primer on tabletop roleplaying that we needed --- great for both new and experienced players and GMs and everyone in between.
+**The** primer on tabletop roleplaying we needed --- great for both new and experienced players and GMs and everyone in between.

 <!--more-->